- This event has passed.

 REGISTRATION & PAYMENT

-The fee for the 5-week Advanced Cobber Certificate Course which includes tuition, camping and all meals (including weekends when students will prepare for themselves) is:
+The fee for the 19-day Advanced Cobber Certificate Course which includes tuition, camping and all meals (including Sudays when students will prepare for themselves) is:

 Payment can be made by bank transfer in USD or Euros, using Transferwise, Paypal, Zelle or Venmo.
-To hold your spot in this workshop you will need to pay the full amount or a 50% deposit that will be non-refundable after March 24th, 2020.
-The balance will be due by April 24th, one month before the workshop start date.
+To hold your spot in this workshop you will need to pay the full amount or a 50% deposit that will be non-refundable after MAY 1st, 2020.
+The balance will be due by May 20th.
 Please contact firstname.lastname@example.org to register.

 We always offer four work trade discounts, 2 in the kitchen making breakfast in the morning and 2 helping prepare the site in the morning before breakfast.
-Each work trade is for one hour a day for $10 off per day or $250 off either the food cost or the tuition cost.
+Each work trade is for one hour a day during the 16 workshop days for $10 off per day or $160 off either the food cost or the tuition cost.
 Work traders need to pay a 50% deposit at the time of their registration to guarantee their spot.
 To apply for these work trade positions please contact email@example.com as soon as possible because these are the first spots to go.